 Home-stay with Tibetan families in the small town of Namda.

-Darthang Monastery & Dzamthang
+Darthang Monastery & Mardo Tashi Choling

 There are numerous monasteries in this area.
-The largest and most famous is Dartang, an important branch of Pelyul.
+The largest and most famous is Darthang, an important branch of Pelyul.
 Founded around 1850 by Gyatrul Rinpoche, it is still thriving with several lines of incarnate masters.
 The temple murals are in the famous Repkong style and depict the meditational deities, including the Peaceful & Wrathful Deities of Karma Lingpa's Tibetan Book of the Dead.
 There is also a magnificent Copper-Colored Mountain temple that houses statues and murals from the life of Padmasambhava.
 Behind is a Phurba (Kilaya) Temple.

 JULY 27: Full Moon, Amitabha Day, Kalachakra Day